Thanks For Listening (1937)

 The film was released on July 12th 1937 in USA.

-In this film they sing two songs, one after 30 mins, Listen To Me, while wearing placards advertising Homer's (Pinky Tomlin) 'Professional Listening Service'; then right at the end they sing The Love Bug Will Bite You.
+In this film they sing two songs, one after 30 mins, Listen To Me, while wearing placards advertising Homer's (Pinky Tomlin) 'Professional Listening Service', then right at the end they sing The Love Bug Will Bite You, which was written, of course, by Mr. Tomlin and later sold to Disney.

-The girls were allowed to sing without obvious interference to their style, which is refreshing.
-The same as in Sing While You're Able, Mr Tomlin encouraged them to 'do it their way'..
+The girls were allowed to sing without obvious interference to their own style, which is refreshing.
+As in Sing While You're Able, Mr Tomlin encouraged them to 'do it their way' and thus achieved excellent results!

 Remember that the girls couldn't read music (could you, at that age?) and their arrangements were their own, by listening to the tune and deciding on their own style and variations themselves.
 In this example, in particular, their slight variant on Pinky Tomlin's original is much better - and as usual their harmonizing is spot on!